biennguyen94/atomvm_projects/example/hello_world/README.md

 Welcome to the `hello_world` AtomVM application.

-The `hello_world` AtomVM application prints "Hello World" to the console and then terminates.
+The `hello_world` AtomVM application prints "Hello World" to the console every one second